kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 "Two different approaches have led to two different representations of two different numbers---one rational and the other irrational---that are _both elegant_.
 I consider that a marvel.

 "This leads me to think that there might be other ways in which the important numbers in Nature may be expressed using only integers.
 We know only of decimals and continued fractions," Sol mused.
+"But there must be other _identities_ as yet undiscovered."

-"What about infinite series amd such for $\pi$ and $e$?"
+"What about infinite series and such for $\pi$ and $e$?"
 I ventured.

 "Spot on," said Sol.
-"It is my belief that the Creator built each number that plays a major role in Creation using some elegant and succinct representation.
+"It is my belief that the Creator built each number that plays a major role in Nature using some elegant and succinct representation.
 If the act of Creation were not efficient or parsimonious, I do not think we will have the diversity we experience today.
-Let us talk about $\pi$ and $e$ and $\varphi$ some other time."
+Let us talk about $\pi$ and $e$ and $\phi$ some other time."

 "My only quibble is with _prime numbers_.
 They cannot be built from anything except by adding $1$ to their predecessors.
-The day we solve the mystery of how the primes are built, we would have understood  a major mystery of Creation."
+The day we solve the mystery of how the primes are built, we would have understood  a major mystery of Creation, and learned to think like the Creator!"

-And on that final note, Sol and I wrapped op our discussion on how numbers are built while enjoying the idyllic environment of Santorini.
+And on that final note, Sol and I wrapped up our discussion on how numbers are built, while enjoying the idyllic environment of Santorini.

 ## Program link

 A simple `Julia` program providing functions related to continued fractions is provided, with no claims to correctness, as [ContFrac.jl]({attach}auxiliary/ContFrac.jl).
-Take a look if you wisk.
+Take a look if you wish.

 ## Acknowledgements

-The [Wolfram Alpha](https://www.wolframalpha.com) website was a valuable resource.
-I am unsure if its resources will gradually furl up behind a paywall, with the march of time.
+The free [Wolfram Alpha](https://www.wolframalpha.com) website was a valuable resource.
+I am unsure, though, if its resources will gradually furl up behind a paywall, with the march of time.

 ## Feedback